 They can dive to a depth of 1,800 feet (550 meters) and hold their breath for up to 22 minutes, so are able to reach and exploit food resources that other birds can't reach

 Males can make "milk" in the oesophagus which can be used to feed chicks in the winter before the female arrives back from fishing

-One of the "classic" penguin species, the second most southerly after the Emperor.
-Breed in the far south, but leave it to head north with the onset of winter.
+The second most southerly penguin species after the Emperor, breed in the far south, but leave it to head north with the onset of winter.

 Backward pointing barbs on tongue to stop slippery prey escaping